Isle of Skye Sightseeing & Accommodation

 Macleod's Tables are two flat-topped hills over 1,500 feet which you can see from many parts of Skye.
 Legend has it that eighth Chief of the Clan MacLeod, Alasdair Crotach, held a great banquet on one of the summits to impress to a visiting Lowland nobleman.

-Includes a grocery, cafe and post office, plus the famous Three Chimneys Restaurant.
+Includes a grocery and post office, plus the famous Three Chimneys Restaurant.

-For lots of local info, visit Andy Stables' Glendale web site which also includes details of wildlife sightings in the area.
+For lots of local info, visit Andy Stables' Glendale web site which also includes details of wildlife sightings in the area and photos of the Northern Lights / Aurora Borealis which can sometimes be spotted from Skye in the winter months.

 - Colbost Croft Museum - this restored 'black house' shows how people lived in the 19th century.
 Exhibits include a replica of an old illegal whisky still.
-Open daily from April to October.
+Small admission charge.
 Tel: 01470 521296.

 - Skye Silver in the Old School at Colbost (7 miles from Dunvegan on the road to Glendale).
 Gifts of silver and gold.
-Open 7 days a week 10am - 6pm from March to October.
+Open daily from May to October.

-- Raven Press Gallery in Colbost showcases wood engravings by Kathleen Lindsley.
+- Raven Press Gallery in Colbost showcases wood engravings by Kathleen Lindsley and photography by Nick Carter.
 Limited edition books & prints.
 Open Monday to Friday 10am to 5.30pm (other times by appointment).
 Tel: 01470 511748.

 - Glendale Watermill - an old watermill.
 Admission free.
 You may need a torch to see inside!